digitalandrew/iot_hardware_hacking/product_links/products.md

 **Where this is used:** These are used to enable a connection to the UART pins on the router.
 The router PCB has bare through-hole pads exposed for UART and in order to interface with them with the other tools we need to attach these header pins.
 A solderless option using these pins is demonstrated in the course.

 **Alternative to purchasing:** Unfortunately there is not a great alternative to purchasing this, luckily they are not expensive and are a great component to keep in your home lab.
-That being said, if you do purchase one of the ch341a programmers below many of them come with 4 pin headers for breakout additions and you could use one of those.
+That being said, if you do purchase one of the ch341a programmers below many of them come with 4-pin headers for breakout additions and you could use one of those.

 **Links to Purchase:**